senx/warp10-platform/README.md

 ## Commercial Support

-Should you need commercial support for your projects, Cityzen Data offers support plans which will give you access to the core team developing the platform.
+Should you need commercial support for your projects, SenX offers support plans which will give you access to the core team developing the platform.

-Don't hesitate to contact us at [contact@senx.com](mailto:contact@senx.com) for all your enquiries.
+Don't hesitate to contact us at [contact@senx.io](mailto:contact@senx.io) for all your enquiries.